olof/rsyslog-omprogs/README.md

 The scripts expect lines prefixed with the hostname of the message origin, followed by a `#` and then the message.

+Also make sure that you configuration unbound/nsd to output metrics at a rate compatible with the minimum retention period in carbon, or else you'll see weird values/gaps.
+For instance, for nsd, you add the following section to carbon's storage-schema.conf (first match from the top wins):

+    [nsd]
+    pattern = ^nsd\.
+    retentions = 60s:90d

+Then, you should add a matching statement in nsd.conf (i.e. dump stats once every minute):

+    server:
+      statistics: 60

+And similarly, for unbound (let's say we want a granularity of 10 minutes instead), here's the section of carbon's storage-schema.conf:

+    [unbound]
+    pattern = ^unbound\.
+    retentions = 600s:90d

+and here's the setting you want in unbound.conf:

+    server:
+      statistics-interval: 600

 Currently the scripts reuse some code by means of duplication, which is... fine?
 I guess that's where all my security holes will be found.
 But it does simplify deployment, as you just need to drop one file on the target per